calcaide/javascript-style-guide/README.md

 ## Blocks
 <a name="blocks--brace-style"></a><a name="4.1"></a>
-- [4.1](#blocks--brace-style) Use always braces with all multi-line blocks and put the next condition in the same place that the first close the brace (the most clear example of that is with an `if` `else` statement).
+- [4.1](#blocks--brace-style) Use always braces with all multi-line blocks and put the next condition in the same place that the first close the brace (the clearest example of that is with an `if` `else` statement).
+ESLint: [`brace-style`](http://eslint.org/docs/rules/brace-style.html)

 *Why?* to follow [the one true brace style](https://en.wikipedia.org/wiki/Indent_style#Variant:_1TBS_.28OTBS.29)